jordan-nicholas-well/race/CLI_SETTINGS_GUIDE.md

 1. Start game: `python main.py`
 2. Use ↓ arrow to select "P1 Max Speed"
 3. Use → arrow multiple times to increase to 12.00
-4. Use ↓ arrow to select "P1 Turn Speed"
+4. Use ↓ arrow to select "P1 Friction"
-5. Use ← arrow to decrease to 3.00 for more stable handling
+5. Use ← arrow to decrease to 0.02 for ice-like sliding
 6. Use ↓ arrow to select "Wall Stickiness"
-7. Use ← arrow to decrease to 0.20 for smoother wall sliding
+7. Use ← arrow to decrease to 0.10 for smoother wall sliding
 8. Switch to game window and test the changes
-9. Return to settings to fine-tune **Friction** for perfect feel
+9. Return to settings to increase **P1 Friction** to 0.08 for better control
 10. Press 'q' when done adjusting settings

-The settings interface provides immediate feedback and allows for precise tuning of the game experience!
+The settings interface now provides realistic friction physics where lower values create slippery, ice-like conditions and higher values create grippy, racing-tire conditions!